networkoptix/nx_open/readme.md

 ---------------------------------------------------------------------------------------------------
 ## Running VMS Desktop Client

-The VMS Desktop Client can be run direclty from the build directory, without installing a distribution package.
+The VMS Desktop Client can be run directly from the build directory, without installing a distribution package.

 After the successful build, the Desktop Client executable is located in `nx_open-build/bin/`; its